bluesky-social/atproto-website/content/guides/overview.md

 ![Account recovery](/img/recovery.jpg)

-To prevent data loss, the user's data repository is persistently synced to their client as a backup (contingent on the disk space available).
+A backup of the user’s data is persistently synced to their client as a backup (contingent on the disk space available).
 Should a PDS disappear without notice, the user should be able to migrate to a new provider by updating their DID Document and uploading the backup.

 ## Speech, reach, and moderation

-The goal of a social network is to provide access to information and people.
-Its tooling should model a healthy society in which individuals are free from imposition and communities are enabled to self-determine.
-Decentralization seeks first to disassociate hosting from authority over content, but the design of the protocol has many second-order effects which must be considered.

 ATP's model is that _speech_ and _reach_ should be two separate layers, built to work with each other.
 The “speech” layer should remain neutral, distributing authority and designed to ensure everyone has a voice.
 The “reach” layer lives on top, built for flexibility and designed to scale.

 ![Speech vs Reach](/img/speech-vs-reach.jpg)

 The base layer of ATP (Personal Data Repositories and Federated Networking) creates a common space for speech where everyone is free to participate, analogous to the Web where anyone can put up a website.
-The Indexing services then enable reach by aggregating content from the network.
-Curation occurs in multiple layers through the system, including in aggregation algorithms, thresholds based on reputation, and end-user choice.
-There's no one company that can decide what gets published; instead there is a marketplace of companies deciding what to carry to their audiences.
+The Indexing services then enable reach by aggregating content from the network, analogous to a search engine.

-Separating speech and reach gives indexing services more freedom to curate and moderate.
-Curation by an indexing service doesn't remove a user's identity or destroy their social graph – it only affects the services' own indexes.
-Users choose their indexers, and so can choose a different service or to supplement with additional services if they're unhappy with the policies of any particular service.

-It's important to recognize that hosting providers will be obligated to remove illegal content according to their local laws.
-To help providers fulfill this obligation, services can publish labels which providers act upon at their discretion.

 ## Specifications